 Letter of Credit (PDF) - Issued by a bank or credit union within the Metro Vancouver area.
 If a company or individual is providing the security on behalf of the property owner, a Letter of obligation must be provided by the company or individual providing the security.

 Subdivision Inspection Fees

 Developers are required to pay inspection fees before final subdivision approval or building permit approval for a development.
 The inspection fee is the following percentage of either the value of the works calculated by the Manager, or the value of a signed contract for the works executed by the owner and the owner’s contractor, plus 10%, provided such amount is acceptable to the Manager:

 Building permits are based on "value of construction"—the bigger the job, the higher the fee.
 The initial fee is an application fee.
 You pay the balance of the permit fee when you pick up the issued permit.
-A damage deposit is charged for work exceeding $50,000 in value, calculated based on lot frontage.

 Sign value is based on the cost of installation to the applicant and may require documentation.
 Sign permit fees are charged per sign.
 If a sign(s) is installed prior to permit issuance, double fees are charged.